libxml-raku/LibXML-raku/doc/Parser.md

     Enable network access; default False

-    All attempts to fetch non-local resources (such as DTD or external entities) will fail unless set to True (or custom callbacks are defined).
+    All attempts to fetch non-local resources (such as DTD or external entities) will fail unless set to True (or custom input-callbacks are defined).

     It may be necessary to use the flag `recover ` for processing documents requiring such resources while networking is off.